michaeldorner/only-time-will-tell/README.md

 ## Prerequisites

-We recommend at least 50 GB storage and 16 GB RAM recommended.
+We recommend at least 50 GB storage and 16 GB RAM.
 On a server with AMD EPYC 7302P 16 core, 256 GB RAM, and SSD, the simulation takes about ten hours.
 We require Python 3.7 or higher.
 Install all dependencies via `pip3 install -r requirements.txt`

 ## Simulation